2026 Event chair

 Philippe Demougin

-Property Innovation Manager, Bromford FlagshipRuth Dent
+Property Innovation Manager, Bromford Flagship

-Director of Customer & Assets, Regen-GroupExecutive Director of Asset & Customer, RE:GEN Group
+Chief Experience Officer, RE:GEN GroupExecutive Director of Asset & Customer, RE:GEN Group

 As Exec Director of Customer at RE:GEN Group, Ruth leads the organisation’s people-first approach, redefining customer experience across colleagues, clients, and communities.
 With a strong background in social housing and customer strategy, Ruth drives cultural change, service excellence, and long-term partnerships.
 A passionate advocate for sustainability, Ruth brings extensive experience in delivering retrofit at scale—ensuring that environmental impact and customer experience go hand in hand.
 Her leadership spans People, Culture, Partnerships, and Customer Experience, ensuring that customer value is embedded at every level of the business.

+Chief of Regulatory Engagement, Regulator of Social HousingKate started her career in housing 30 years ago in homelessness, working with rough sleepers in Birmingham and later managing homeless hostels in Brighton.
 After completing a Masters degree in Housing, she worked at the National Housing Federation for 10 years; latterly as Assistant Director covering London, the South East and East of England.
 She was Executive Director of People and Communications at Amicus Horizon and, post-merger, as Optivo.
+Kate was Chief Executive of Gateway Housing Association for three years until starting as Director of Consumer Regulation at the Regulator for Social Housing in July 2021.
+In 2023, she was appointed Chief of Regulatory Engagement at RSH

 Lucy Hancock